 This not only helps with spreading the burden of wedding funding, but also with keeping the wedding-planning process fair.
 "A single set of parents doesn't get more say than the other about any aspect of planning because everyone has contributed equally," Bowling says.
 "That's a great solution for when people disagree about wedding decisions."

-If, on the other hand, one set of parents pays for the entire wedding, they might feel like they can dictate the entire guest list.
+If, on the other hand, one set of parents pays for the entire wedding, they might feel like they may have more influence over the guest list.
 But splitting the cost equally clarifies how many guests each contributor gets.

 Specific assignments